alinavc/ClimateCatcher-MC-Mod/README.md

 Bring your current weather to Minecraft for a more realistic experience!
-"User Weather" is designed to enhance one's gaming experience by utilizing the user's location to fetch real-time weather data from Open-Meteo's weather API.
+"ClimateCatcher" is designed to enhance one's gaming experience by utilizing the user's location to fetch real-time weather data from Open-Meteo's weather API.
 The mod then replicates the user's weather within Minecraft.

 For example, if it is snowing in the user's area, it will be snowing in game!